 Back to Basics: Fundamentals for the Perfect Smoothie

-For starters, there are four things you should remember when blending: (a) getting ratios right, (b) choosing a good base fruit, (c) mixing of veggies with fruits for a fuller taste and healthier mix and (d) the importance of a good, high-powered blender.
+For starters, there are four things you should remember when blending: (a) getting ratios right, (b) choosing a good base fruit, (c) mixing of veggies with fruits for a fuller taste and healthier mix and (d) the importance of a decent blender for smoothies.

 Choose the liquid you can use to maintain the thickness